apple/swift-testing/Sources/Testing/Testing.docc/Articles/categorizing-tests-and-customizing-their-appearance.md

 test that can be shared with any number of other tests across test suites, source files, and even test targets.

-## Adding tags
+## Add a tag

 To add a tag to a test, use the ``Trait/tags(_:)-505n9`` trait.
-This trait takes a sequence of tags as its argument, and those tags are then applied to the corresponding test at runtime.
-If any tags are applied to a test suite, then all tests in that suite inherit those tags.
+These traits take sequences of tags as arguments, and those tags are then applied to the corresponding test at runtime.
+If they are applied to a test suite, then all tests in that suite inherit those tags.

 The testing library does not assign any semantic meaning to any tags, nor does